Choosing the right carpenter

 If your project falls into this category, ask potential carpenters how they plan to deal with this.
 If the carpenter already has a network of trusted electricians, plasterers and so on who he usually works with, it may make the process go more smoothly.

-As Charlie explains, he has a network of trusted tradesman contacts who he will call in to work with him on projects:
+As Charlie explains, he has a network of trusted tradesperson contacts who he will call in to work with him on projects:

 Jason, meanwhile, takes a slightly different approach and does a lot of the smaller jobs himself.